Academic Catalog

 Methods of Instruction may include but are not limited to the following:

-B. The goal of this course is to develop and strengthen concepts taught in the concurrent lecture and laboratory sessions of the Respiratory Therapy program.
-Media materials will provide an alternative learning resource for non-traditional students.
+The goal of this course is to develop and strengthen concepts taught in the concurrent lecture and laboratory sessions of the Respiratory Therapy program.
+Media materials will provide an alternative learning resource to accommodate diverse learning styles

 Representative Text(s) and Other Materials